RyanbowZ/Google-Summer-of-Code/README.md

     </code>
 </p>

 I am the open-source contributor for the Google Summer of Code 2024 working on the AI Programmer project for Rocket.Chat.
-In this repository I will clarify a final report summary of my GSoC work and a quick guide for all future GSoC aspirants.
+In this repository I will clarify a final report summary of my GSoC work and a quick guide for all future GSoC aspirants working on this project.

 Project Repository: https://github.com/RocketChat/Apps.RC.AI.Programmer